florian-uh/blog/api_keys_protection_summary.md

 1. Commit these changes with a message like "Remove sensitive API keys from version control"
 2. Push the changes to GitHub

-Your Firebase API keys are now protected from being exposed in your GitHub repository.